- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact on data availability and potential loss, it is essential to configure power management settings carefully.
 This includes ensuring adequate power backup solutions, setting appropriate drive spin-down timers, and scheduling power-down periods to minimize disruption to critical operations.
 Additionally, monitoring system logs and regularly testing data recovery processes can help identify and address any issues related to power management settings.

-Although NAS TeraStation TS-2RZH36T12D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-2RZH36T12D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -